sylvainhalle/PaperShell/Readme.md

 - Scripts (for both Windows and Linux) to perform spell checking of the LaTeX source with [GNU Aspell](http://aspell.net).
 The words added to the dictionary while checking are also versioned with the project.
+- A script that can "flatten" your sources into a single compilable .tex file (with all includes and bibliography) and export all resources in a stand-alone folder (ideal for exporting the camera-ready sources to an editor)
 - A `.gitignore` file suitable for a single-document LaTeX project

 Using this template, switching a paper from any stylesheet to any other